The Rock Annual, an Imaginary Publication

 The "Plunderphonics" of John Oswald is also noted in the experimental section, though at times it takes the form of short pieces structurally similar to popular songs precisely because Oswald uses popular music as his source material.
 A similar kind of "plundering" of others' recordings obviously has played a large role in Hip Hop music and, in the case of certain Electronica artists, results in music not far removed from Oswald's.
 A similar kind of music not included here could perhaps best be described as radiophonic, a sort of theatrical version of musical collage; Dickie Goodman (‘Mr. Jaws’, ‘The Touchables’), for example.
 Goodman's work is generally considered to be novelty music.
 Such recordings indeed are more likely to include narrative features; see, for example the Chipmunks music originally created by David Seville.
 In contrast to Goodman's music, the Chipmunks music takes the form of standard songs; it is included, as are other novelty artists, if only in small numbers, as their music, most famously that of "Weird Al" Yankovic, lends itself more to audio-video productions.

-Nearly all “Latin” music, regardless if it is made by North American or European artists, is not included, especially if it features songs in Spanish.
+Nearly all “Latin” music, regardless if it is made by a North American, Latin American, or European artist, is not included, especially if it features songs in Spanish.
 The exceptions, José Feliciano and Gloria Estefan, prove the rule.
 As with the exclusion of some Soul Jazz-Rhythm and Blues cross-over, the exclusion of Spanish-language music, for example Julio Iglesias, certainly means that major aspects of Rock-era popular music are not represented here.
 In similar terrain, while Cajun music and other ingredients of Louisiana's unique musical culture are included, if only gingerly and in a manner that of course reeks of cultural tourism-imperialism, the inclusion of other "World"-like genres of North American or European music, such as found in Tejano culture, proves to be more difficult.

 Another borderland of sorts brings us to pseudo-Classical "New Age" music, of which the most noteworthy are Mannnheim Steamroller, Kitarō, and Enigma.
 On an experimentalist, "World"-plundering side of this realm of music, I would place Dead Can Dance.
 These artists are also excluded from Rock Annuals.
 Similar artists who are included?
 Klaus Schulze, Jean-Michel Jarre, and Mike Oldfield are the most obvious.
 These bring us back around to artists like Axelrod, Carlos, and Garson.